broguinn/broguinn/_posts/2017-1-27-how-to-kill-your-vm.md

 categories: linux programming
 ---

-I was benchmark testing StatsD on my VM this week<sup>[1](#myfootnote1)</sup>, and was seeing 40% package drop rate right out of the box.
+I was benchmark testing StatsD<sup>[1](#myfootnote1)</sup> on my VM this week, and was seeing 40% package drop rate right out of the box.
 So, I increased my UNIX limits by creating a `/usr/security/limits.d/limits.conf` as such:

 ```
 *               soft    nofile           unlimited